Ching Johnson: Early life

-Johnson was born in Winnipeg, Manitoba on December 7, 1898.
+Johnson was born in Winnipeg, Manitoba, on December 7, 1898.
 He was an accomplished football and lacrosse player in his youth.
 He enlisted in the Canadian Expeditionary Force in January 1916, joining the Third Division Ammunition Column.
 He arrived in England on March 25, 1916, and was in France by mid-July that year, re-assigned to the Fourth Division, where he helped deliver ammunition to the front.
-In November 1917 he was admitted to hospital for verneral disease, and spent 84 days there, and on June 22, 1918 was awarded the Good Conduct Badge.
+In November 1917 he was admitted to hospital for verneral disease, and spent 84 days there, and on June 22, 1918, was awarded the Good Conduct Badge.
 Johnson returned to Canada in May 1919 and was discharged later that month.

 Back in Winnipeg, Johnson worked for an electric light company.
 He first played competitive hockey in 1919 when he joined the Winnipeg Monarchs of the Winnipeg Senior Hockey League.
-He played two seasons with the Monarchs before moving to Eveleth, Minnesota where he joined the local team to play three seasons in the United States Amateur Hockey Association (USAHA).
+He played two seasons with the Monarchs before moving to Eveleth, Minnesota, where he joined the local team to play three seasons in the United States Amateur Hockey Association (USAHA).
 On the Eveleth team he was a teammate of his younger brother Adrian "Ade" Johnson who played at left wing.
 He then played three seasons in Minneapolis, concluding in 1925–26 with the Minneapolis Millers.
 He was named a league all-star on defence in both 1924 and 1926.
+During the 1924–25 season, Johnson also served as head coach for Macalester, a small college in Saint Paul.

 First nicknamed "Ivan the Terrible", Johnson later earned the nickname "Ching" when fans of the defenceman would shout "Ching, Ching Chinaman" to support him.
 Though he was of Irish descent, he was called "Chinaman", then "Chink" and finally "Ching" as he was considered to have an Asian looking face.
 His physical style of defence made him immensely popular with fans, and he was often seen with a wide grin any time he made or received contact during a game.